Yellow-Dog-Man/brotli.net/Brotli.NET/Brotli.NET.Tests/Resource/brotli/README.md

 # Fixtures

-Test Fixures/Files from: https://github.com/Yellow-Dog-Man/brotli/tree/master/tests/testdata
+Test Fixures/Files from [native source](https://github.com/Yellow-Dog-Man/brotli/tree/master/tests/testdata).

-Anything "weird", was skipped.
-We were purely looking for uncompressed -> compressed.
+We were purely looking for uncompressed -> compressed test data to run through [Verify](https://github.com/VerifyTests/Verify).
+So the compressed files and anything block based was skipped.

-Also we have no idea what quality or window settings were used >.<.